 Keturah assists clients in a variety of federal regulatory matters including compliance with energy and environmental laws.
-Her focus includes motor vehicle air emissions and Federal Energy Regulatory Commission compliance.
+Her focus includes motor vehicle air emissions compliance, specifically state and federal greenhouse gas emissions standards and California zero-emission and low-emission programs, the Federal Energy Regulatory Commission compliance, and the US Department of Transportation Pipeline and Hazardous Materials Safety Administration compliance.

 While a student at The George Washington University Law School, Keturah was an associate member of the International Law in Domestic Courts Journal; a member of the Alternative Dispute Resolution Board; a research associate for the Joint Center for Political and Economic Studies; student director of the D.C.
 Superior Court Domestic Violence Clerk’s Office Pro Bono Project; and first-year law student coordinator and Patricia Roberts Harris Awards Dinner co-chair for the George Washington University Black Law Student Association.
 Following her first year of law school, Keturah was a 1L Diversity Summer Associate at Van Ness Feldman.
 Keturah returned to Van Ness Feldman as Summer Associate following the completion of her second year of law school.